 What changes have you made internally to make the company more Dyslexia aware?

 “A limited attention span is a common dyslexic trait, so we try to keep meeting lengths down as much as possible – which comes with the added advantage of making our meetings much more efficient and focused.
 Did you know that Winston Churchill was dyslexic?
 He would often refuse to have a meeting longer than 20 minutes, and if he can run an entire war operation this way, I’m confident that our business and any other company can also manage!”

 Dyslexia as a Positive

 It is common for those who struggle with dyslexia to try and hide it as much as possible, just as Ross did when he was younger.
 However, being dyslexic is not necessarily a disadvantage as it comes with amplified competence in other areas such as analytical thinking, big-picture thinking, and heightened creativity in general.
-These are incredibly sought after skills in some of the world’s biggest industries and are particularly useful in areas like IT, analytics, architecture, design, fashion, science, and medicine etc. In fact, some of the world’s most famous innovators have been dyslexic.
+These are incredibly sought-after skills in some of the world’s biggest industries and are particularly useful in areas like IT, analytics, architecture, design, fashion, science, medicine, etc. In fact, some of the world’s most famous innovators have been dyslexic.
 Prominent examples include Sir Richard Branson, Agatha Christie, and Albert Einstein.

 How Technology Can Help